Larry Grossman (politician): Opposition

 The Peterson government was very popular, and Grossman's Tories, in opposition for the first time since 1943, had a difficult time adjusting to their new role.
 When the Liberals called an early election for the fall of 1987, Grossman's Tories tried to campaign on a right-wing platform of tax cuts and reduced government spending.
 Grossman's history as a Red Tory made for a poor contrast with the party's new platform.
 Peterson won a strong majority government in the 1987 election, and the Conservatives were reduced from 52 seats to 16, falling to third place behind the NDP—their worst showing in over half a century.
 Grossman lost his own seat to Liberal challenger Ron Kanter and promptly resigned.
 The party selected Andy Brandt as interim leader.

 Retirement and last years

 He assisted new party leader Mike Harris in the 1990 provincial election, and coached him to stay "on-message" with the issue of tax cuts.

+In the early 1990s, Grossman hosted a weekend talk show on radio station CFRB..
+In 1991, Grossman wrote a book entitled "A Baseball Addicts Diary" that chronicled and analyzed the 1991 Toronto Blue Jays.
+In 1992, he hosted "Baseball Sunday Night" on CFRB.

 In 1997, Larry Grossman died at the age of 53 from brain cancer.
 A few days before his death, he invited TVOntario cameras into his house to help with TVO's membership campaign.
 He was named to the Order of Ontario shortly before his death.
-He left behind his three children Melissa, Jaimie and Robbie.
-He was divorced from Carole, their mother, at the time of his death.
+He left behind three children, Melissa, Jaimie and Robbie.
+He was divorced from Carole, his ex-wife, at the time of his death.

 In 2004, the Forest Hill Arena, a local Toronto hockey and skating rink where his children played, was renamed the Larry Grossman Forest Hill Memorial Arena in his honour.